varlink/varlink.github.io/Home.md

 For simplicity reasons and to minimize the state the client needs to track, a single connection allows only one single pending method call at the time.
 Apart from pipelining, a connection is busy until the method call has returned.
 Replies on the same connection are always received in the order of the calls.

 The common case is a simple method call with a single reply.
 To support _monitoring calls_, _subscriptions_, _chunked data_, calls may carry instructions for the server to not reply, or to reply multiple times to a single method call.
-See the [[Method-Call]] page for a detailed description.
+See the [Method Call](Method-Call) page for a detailed description.

 In common programming languages, varlink clients do not require complex modules or libraries, already existing JSON and socket communication facilities are used to integrate natively into the programming language's object model.
-See the examples in the [[Clients]] page.
+See the examples in the [Clients](Clients) page.

 Requests specify the fully-qualified `method` that should be called, along with its input parameters:
 ```javascript